-Because geophysical engineers and geophysicists must apply highly quantitative techniques and analysis to the understanding of something as complex as the Earth and its processes (which can never be observed directly), graduates require a special combination of traits and abilities to thrive in this discipline.
-Therefore, in addition to achieving the goals described in the CSM Graduate Profile and the ABET Accreditation Criteria, the Geophysics Program at CSM also strives to graduate students who:
+Geophysical engineers and geophysicists must apply quantitative techniques to analyze an entity as complex as the Earth.
+Geophysical graduates, therefore, require a special combination of traits and abilities to thrive in this discipline.
+In addition to achieving the goals described in the CSM Graduate Profile and the ABET Accreditation Criteria, the Geophysics Program at CSM strives to graduate students who:

-- 1. Think for themselves Geophysics graduates must have demonstrated the willingness to question and challenge conventional formulations of problems, hypotheses, methods and solutions and are capable of solving problems for themselves. - 2.
-Are creative Geophysics graduates must have demonstrated the ability to conceive and validate new hypotheses, new problem descriptions, and new methods for analyzing data and reaching conclusions and new solutions to problems. - 3.
-Are good experimentalists and observationists Geophysics graduates must have demonstrated the ability to design and carry out a geophysical field survey or laboratory experiment the ability, while acquiring data in the lab or in the field, to observe and record related information, and to evaluate and act on those observations as needed to ensure that the data are of the highest-possible quality. - 4.
-Can deal rationally with uncertainty Geophysics graduates must have demonstrated that they understand that geophysical data always are incomplete and uncertain can quantify the uncertainty and recognize when it is or is not acceptable are able to make good judgments and decisions based on incomplete and uncertain data. - 5.
-Have the potential to lead Geophysics graduates must have demonstrated the following qualities that are the foundation of leadership: know the importance of taking risks, and can quantify the amount of risk and make good judgments about the level of risk to take have enough confidence in their skills and knowledge to be willing to take risks when their judgment indicates that the benefits exceed the risk understand that risk sometimes results in failure, and can treat failure as an opportunity to learn and grow recognize and take advantage of opportunities in a field that is rapidly changing make observations that change in time and are often transient
+- 1. Think for themselves and demonstrate the willingness to question conventional formulations of problems, and are capable of solving these problems independently. - 2.
+Are creative and demonstrate the ability to conceive and validate new hypotheses, new problem descriptions, and new methods for analyzing data. - 3.
+Are good experimentalists and have demonstrated the ability to design and carry out a geophysical field survey or laboratory experiment and ensure that the recorded data are of the highest-possible quality. - 4.
+Can deal rationally with uncertainty and have demonstrated that they understand that geophysical data are always incomplete and uncertain; can quantify the uncertainty and recognize when it is not acceptable to make decisions based on these data. - 5.
+Have demonstrated qualities that are the foundation of leadership; know the importance of taking risks, and are able to make good judgments about the level of risk that is commensurate with their knowledge, experience, and chance of failure; realize that failure is unavoidable if you want to learn and grow.

-Being the applied and interdisciplinary science and engineering field that geophysics is, students educated in geophysics must have a strong foundation in physics and mathematics, as well as in geology and computer sciences.
-Superimposed on this foundation is a comprehensive body of courses in the theory and practice surrounding all the methodologies used in geophysical investigations of the Earth's subsurface.
-Also, as geophysics and geophysical engineering involve study and exploration of the Earth, opportunities are great for graduates in these fields to work anywhere and everywhere on the planet.
-Therefore, emphasis in the humanities electives is placed in giving students a strong understanding of international issues and cultures.
-To satisfy this combination of needs, every student working toward a Bachelor's Degree in Geophysical Engineering at CSM must complete the following requirements.
+Geophysics is an applied and interdisciplinary science, hence students must have a strong foundation in physics, mathematics, geology and computer sciences.
+Superimposed on this foundation is a comprehensive body of courses on the theory and practice of geophysical methods.
+As geophysics and geophysical engineering involve the study and exploration of the entire earth, our graduates have great opportunities to work anywhere on, and even off, the planet.
+Therefore, emphasis is placed on electives in the humanities that give students an understanding of international issues and different cultures.
+To satisfy all these requirements, every student who obtains a Bachelor's Degree in Geophysical Engineering at CSM must complete the courses in the CSM Core Curriculum plus the following: